TOSSO CREEK PROJECT

 Tosso Creek Project

-The 96-square-kilometer Tosso Creek Project is located in southern Suriname, approximately 180 km south of the capital city, Paramaribo.
-The project can be accessed by boat across the Brokopondo reservoir and then by road.
+The 96-square-kilometer Tosso Creek Project is located in southern Suriname, approximately 180 km south of the capital city of Paramaribo.
+The project can be accessed by boat across the Brokopondo reservoir and then by road, or by air to the Sara Kreek Airstrip then by road.
 Tosso Creek is situated at the southern end of a highly mineralized sequence of metavolcanics and metasediments known as the Parakama Formation, which extends for over 100 km.
 The formation hosts numerous artisanal mining operations, including the Sara Kreek gold fields, which lie approximately 34 km northwest of Tosso Creek.
-Structurally, the region is interpreted to have been isoclinally folded and also crosscut by a major east-northeast – west-southwest structural break.
-The Central Guiana Shear Zone, associated with Sela Creek and Antino, is approximately 5 km to the west of the project.
-Reconnaissance mapping by the Company has identified a north-south penetrative structural fabric, with associated foliation, parallel shearing and quartz veining.
+Structurally, the region is interpreted to have been isoclinally folded and crosscut by a major east-northeast – west-southwest structural break.
+The Central Guiana Shear Zone, which is associated with Sela Creek and Antino, is approximately 5 km to the west of the project.
+Reconnaissance mapping by the Company has identified a north-south penetrative structural fabric, parallel shearing and quartz veining.

-Geologically, the Tosso Creek project is interpreted to be underlain by both volcano-sedimentary and granitic rock units, with the contact between the two units running diagonally across the property, roughly from the northeast to the southwest corner of the concession.
-Active alluvial mining continues in several areas on the project, both within the volcano-sedimentary rock units located in the western portion of the project area and proximal to the contact with the granites to the east.
-Despite the significant occurrences of artisanal mining at Tosso Creek, there is no record of any modern exploration having been carried out to identify the hard rock source of the alluvial gold that has been mined there.
+Geologically, the Tosso Creek project is interpreted to be underlain by both volcano-sedimentary and granitic rock units, with the contact between the two units running diagonally across the property, roughly from the northeast to the southwest corner of the concession (see Figure 1).
+Both historic and active alluvial mining have occurred in several areas on the project, both within the volcano-sedimentary rock units located in the western portion of the project area and proximal to the contact with the granites to the east.
+Despite the significant occurrences of artisanal mining at Tosso Creek, there is no record of any modern exploration having been carried out to identify the hard rock source of the alluvial or artisanal gold that has been mined there.

 Photos Gallery